sbannonCN/thanksgiving-test2/README.md

 - :mouse pointer: In the ``||text.set [textSprite] to||`` block, type *"I'm thankful for..."*.

-Click on the 💡 below to see what that looks like in the code blocks!
+Click on the 💡 below to see what that looks like in code blocks!

 ---